Multi-PeV Signals from a New Astrophysical Neutrino Flux Beyond the Glashow Resonance

-These spectra, displayed in Fig.~\ref{casca}, are motivated to describe cosmic neutrino scenarios via suitable combinations of fluxes, with each $f_i$ chosen with IceCube \cite{Kopper2015} and Auger \cite{Aab:2015kma} flux limits (base of the arrows) in mind.
-Models $\varphi_7$ and $\varphi_8$ approximate the shape of neutrino spectra from $p \gamma$ photopion production, peaking similarly to High-energy-peaked BL Lac (HBL) and Low-energy-peaked BL Lac (LBL) AGN spectral models \cite{Muecke:2002bi,Padovani:2015mba}.
-These can be summed with normalizations varied as desired for model-dependent descriptions.
-We later address relations to ultrahigh-energy cosmic-ray (UHECR) data \cite{Apel:2013dga,Abbasi:2007sv,Abreu:2011pj,AbuZayyad:2012ru} as neutrons must also be produced.

-Model $\varphi_9$ resembles the GZK (cosmogenic) neutrino spectrum from $p \gamma$ interactions on the CMB, while $\varphi_7$ flux can be repurposed for interactions involving lower-energy protons with the extragalactic background light (EBL).
-The particular combination shown in Fig.~\ref{casca} is similar to a scenario with a proton dominated UHECR composition to $E_p \!\gtrsim\!
-10^{20}$~eV with no redshift evolution so that $\varphi_9 + \varphi_7 \approx \varphi_{\rm GZK}$.

-{\bf Multi-PeV Spectra:} We use these models to estimate rates of neutrino interaction channels in IceCube.
-For instance, analytic methods have been presented for shower-like events \cite{Kistler2014,Laha2013}.
-While muon fluxes from $\nu_\mu$ interactions can be calculated \cite{Gaisser:1990vg,Kistler2006,Beacom:2007yu}, these cannot be directly applied to taus, due to the much shorter tau decay lifetime.
+{\bf Multi-PeV Tracks.} Analytic methods have been presented for charged- (CC) and neutral-current (NC) shower event rates in IceCube \cite{Kistler2014,Laha2013} and muon fluxes from $\nu_\mu$ interactions \cite{Gaisser:1990vg,Kistler2006,Beacom:2007yu}, though these cannot be directly applied to long-lived taus.